 As back-to-school shopping tailed off in the first part of September, so too did sales for many US apparel retailers.
 Negative surprises fro...

 If evidence is needed as to the new direction likely to be pursued by US retail giant, look no further than the company's new leadership cha...

 Building the business for long-term growth, but also ensuring that the company has a strong local supply chain in place to deliver on its goals, are among the challenges faced by Andrew Lo, CEO of Hong Kong based Crystal Group, as he continues to build the capacity and competitiveness of one of Asia's largest garment manufacturers.

 TAL Apparel, one of the world's leading garment suppliers, has turned the threat of inflation across the supply chain into an opportunity to do things differently.
 Here CEO Dr Harry Lee tells just-style how the Hong Kong based firm's long-time focus on efficiency, sustainable development, and added value is helping to combat rising costs and set it apart from the competition.

-US clothing retailer Gap Inc has warned that a decline in August comparable store sales will likely put pressure on its namesake brand's gross margins this month.
+US clothing retailer Gap Inc has warned that an underperformance by its namesake brand in the third quarter will likely narrow its gross margin.

 US retail giant Gap Inc has made no secret of the fact that it faced - and continues to face - a number of compliance issues linked to its decision to start sourcing garments from Myanmar/Burma.